 One of the potentially controversial cases in our proposed index is Bhutan and Iceland, which appear next to each other in the ranking of the progress gap.
 To clarify this, we present their transition matrices in Figure 8.
 It is evident that Bhutan lags significantly behind Iceland in both absolute mobility (0.16 vs. 0.51) and relative mobility (0.21 vs. 0.76).
 Additionally, Iceland’s education distribution is far better than Bhutan’s, as most of Iceland’s population is highly educated, whereas the majority of Bhutan’s population has not attained even primary education.
 There is ample evidence to conclude that Iceland is much more progressive than Bhutan.
 However, this overlooks the difficulty problem when discussing equality of opportunity.
 Iceland’s initial conditions were significantly better than Bhutan’s, so a simple comparison based on education distribution alone is insufficient.
 Our measure, as the name implies, assesses the progress gap by evaluating the shortfall from the predefined target rather than the current status.
 This case also illustrates a fundamental conflict between the concepts of social progress and social fluidity when both are used to assess equality of opportunity.
 Specifically, while we do not deny that Iceland likely provides greater social fluidity than Bhutan (as reflected in higher relative mobility), such freedom does not necessarily translate into social progress.
 As Figure 8 shows, Iceland’s downward mobility rate is just as high as its upward mobility rate.
 In summary, in terms of social progress, Bhutan and Iceland are nearly identical, despite their significant differences in social fluidity.

-Comparison to current measures.
 To assess the internal consistency of our new index, we examine its relationship with absolute mobility and relative mobility (see Figure 9), both derived from the GDIM.
 Our index closely aligns with absolute mobility in capturing social progress and shows minimal outliers.
 However, while both measure social progress, our index is more advanced as it addresses the directionality problem.
 Due to this limitation, absolute mobility fails to differentiate between countries experiencing a downward trend, such as the Central African Republic and Zambia, and those with more persistent trends, such as Burundi, Bhutan, and Burkina Faso.
 Compared to relative mobility, our index highlights significant differences stemming from the fundamental distinction between social fluidity and social progress, as discussed earlier.
 For instance, both Timor-Leste (Figure 1) and the Central African Republic (Figure 2) exhibit high relative mobility.
 However, Timor-Leste’s mobility is upward, whereas the Central African Republic’s is downward.
 Regarding the difficulty problem, Figures 2 (current measures) and 6 (our index) illustrate the case of Canada and Timor-Leste.
 Under our framework, Timor-Leste appears more progressive than Canada because it has had greater success in achieving efforts toward social progress, even though Canada has a much higher level of education.
 In this case, we also account for the ceiling effect.
 In summary, our index provides a more robust measure of social mobility than existing metrics.

 Figure 7: Global mobility by a new measurement